Decker87/gdrive-alfred/README.md

     ![Screenshot](screenshot_usage.png "Screenshot")

+Note: `ujson.so` is an open-source library for faster JSON manipulation.
+Apple decided with Catalina to by default block any apps that aren't from their app store, which is why it blocks this.
+It's perfectly safe.

 # Usage

 This workflow uses a magic keyword, `d`.
 Yes, just the letter d.
 Type "d" (lowercase) then a space then your search query.